zepheira/bibframe/model/bfmarc.md

 ## sensorType
 * label: sensor type
-* description: For the recording mode of the remote-sensing device, specifically, whether the sensor is involved in the creation of the transmission it eventually measures.
+* description: For the recording mode of the remote-sensing device, specifically, whether the sensor is involved in the creation of the transmission it eventually measures
 * value: Literal
 * scope: <http://bibfra.me/vocab/marc>
 * remark: Control code information

 ## sound
 * label: sound
-* description:  Whether the production of sound is an integral part of an electronic resource.
+* description:  Whether the production of sound is an integral part of an electronic resource
 * value: Literal
 * scope: <http://bibfra.me/vocab/marc>
 * remark: Control code information

 ## soundOnMediumOrSeparate
 * label: sound on medium or separate
-* description:  Whether the sound is on or is separate from the projected graphic (i.e., on the accompanying material).
+* description:  Whether the sound is on or is separate from the projected graphic (i.e., on the accompanying material)
 * value: Literal
 * scope: <http://bibfra.me/vocab/marc>
 * remark: Control code information

 ## specialPhysicalCharacteristics
 * label: special physical characteristics
-* description: Other special physical characteristics about the braille.
+* description: Other special physical characteristics about the braille
 * value: Literal
 * scope: <http://bibfra.me/vocab/marc>
 * remark: Control code information

 ## specificMaterialDesignation
 * label: specific material designation
-* description: Special class of tactile materialspecific material to which the item belongs.
+* description: Special class of tactile materialspecific material to which the item belongs
 * value: Literal
 * scope: <http://bibfra.me/vocab/marc>
 * remark: Control code information

 ## speed
 * label: speed
-* description: Playback speed of the sound recording.
+* description: Playback speed of the sound recording
 * value: Literal
 * scope: <http://bibfra.me/vocab/marc>
 * remark: Control code information